eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ## After installing Codewind

 ### Setting the Docker registry
 After creating a Codewind workspace.
 The container registry to deploy your projects to must be set.
 When you go to create or add an existing project to Codewind, Codewind will prompt you for the registry.
-See [Docker registry docs](https://www.eclipse.org/codewind/dockerregistry.html) for guidance on using proper container registries
+See [Docker registry docs](https://www.eclipse.org/codewind/dockerregistry.html) for guidance on using proper container registries.

 If you would like to change the registry that's used at any time, run the `Codewind: Set Deployment Registry` command in Theia to dynamically set a new registry for your workspace. <br>